wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 Trace of keybrd scan
 --------------------
 Arduino does not have a debugger.
-So here is the next best thing; a list of functions in the order that they are called.
+So here is a list of functions in the order that they are called.
 The trace is of a one-row single-layer keybrd scan.
 Refer to it like a table of contents while reading the keybrd library.